 When one thinks of Casamento's, the first dish that pops into your mind is their famous oyster loaf-plump Gulf oysters dredged in cornflour, fried, and served between two Texas-thick slices of white bread.
 In case you didn't know, this unique mosaic-tiled eatery, which has been on Magazine Street for a century, has a lot more to offer than just oysters.
 Yes, there's fried crab claws and calamari, catfish and soft shell crab, but for less than $10, they also have a huge plate of spaghetti and meatballs smothered in so much of that sweet Creole-Italian red sauce that you can hardly see the plate.

-Oak Oven is something of a newcomer to the area with the launch of their first restaurant in Harahan five years ago.
-A love of great Italian food and friendly staff enabled the eatery to open their second location across the lake in Covington earlier this year.
+Oak Oven is something of a newcomer to the area with the launch of their first restaurant in 2012 in Harahan.
+A love of great Italian food and friendly staff enabled the eatery to open their second location across the lake in Covington earlier in 2017.
 Though many come for their wood-fired pizzas and veal piccata, Oak Oven also offers a delectable spaghetti featuring lamb meatballs and ricotta cheese.
 Though this dish is a tad more expensive (the small being $14), it's a dish worth forking out a little bit extra, especially when you get to sop up the sauce with their incredible house-made foccacia.

 Last on this list but certainly not last in line, CIBO is a little Italian sandwich shop just a skip away from Oak Street on S. Carrollton Avenue.
 Somewhat squished between a defunct Capital One and what was formerly Mona's Cafe, this diminutive cafe features mostly sandwiches, like a caprese or chicken parmigiana on Italian bread, but they also offer a hefty plate of spaghetti and meatballs with sweet red sauce and a side salad for only $13.
 Just don't walk out the door without grabbing a little lagniappe-a filled-to-order cannoli that is so good, it just might make you turn your back on your former favorite.